Continued from Part II

 The rituals of the Mystery Masses were observed in the Babylonian Mystery religions from the time of Nimrod's Babylon.
 In order to institute these abominations into the Church they had to get people to believe they could observe the Lord's Supper anytime they wanted to.
 The Bishops at Nicea had to do away with the Apostles' Doctrine in order to establish the Babylonian Mystery Mass.

-Although the daughter trinity Churches [Protestant] don't keep the Lord's Supper three times a day, they still obey the decrees of the Council of Nicea and fight against anyone holding the Lord's Passover on 14th of Nisan at even which is the 15th.
+Although the daughter trinity Churches [Protestant] don't keep the Lord's Supper three times a day, they still obey the decrees of the Council of Nicea and fight against anyone holding the Lord's Passover on 14th of Nisan.
 Some have decided to observe the Lord's Supper once a month.
 Others keep the Lord's Supper 2 or 3 times a year during weddings or revivals.
 Some feel it is best to observe the Lord's Supper on the evening of December 31st, in commemoration of the old year out and the new year in.

 Unknowingly, they are celebrating this most Holy Observance on the birthday-month of the Roman god Janus; the god of time, and the opener of doors.
 An evening and time when orgie, drunkenness, and eating black-eyed peas and cornbread sweeps the modern heathens into a spirit of debauchery.